Calculating the Right Amount of Roth Conversions

 Risks of Roth Conversions

-It’s not always going to be best to complete Roth conversions.
-There are several reasons why skipping Roth conversions for a year or two, or limiting how much you convert, would be beneficial.
+It’s not always best to complete Roth conversions.
+There are several reasons why skipping Roth conversions for a year or two, or limiting how much you convert, could be beneficial.

-It’s also really important to remember IRMAAs are calculated based on your MAGI from two years previous.
-This means any conversions you complete starting when you’re 63 could affect your Medicare premiums.
+IRMAAs are calculated based on your MAGI from two years ago.
+This means any conversions you complete starting when you’re 63 could affect your Medicare premiums at age 65.
+These are “cliff” thresholds, so even one dollar over triggers the next higher Medicare premiums.

 College Planning

 If you still have children in college, Roth conversions could also affect your child’s eligibility for student aid.
-Higher income levels increase the Expected Family Contribution (EFC) used for student aid applications.
-This is going to vary by family and the child’s college they choose to go to as well.
+Higher income levels affect the Student Aid Index (SAI), formerly known as the Expected Family Contribution (EFC), used for student aid applications.
+The higher your income, the lower the amount of student aid your children might qualify for.

 Proper Timing of Roth Conversions

-We touched on this some already, but proper timing of Roth conversions is important.
-There’s generally a window of opportunity between when you retire and when you start drawing Social Security or even up until you start RMDs to complete Roth conversions.
-However, this might not be the most optimal time depending on your preparedness for retirement and other life circumstances.
+Proper timing of Roth conversions is essential.
+There’s usually a prime window of opportunity between when you retire and when you start drawing Social Security or your RMDs start to complete Roth conversions.
+If you begin drawing Social Security earlier or delay Roth conversions, you might miss this opportunity.

 This makes planning your transition into retirement even more critical.
-There’s already a lot of changes happening, so adding additional work isn’t always what you want.
+There are already a lot of changes happening, so adding additional work isn’t always what you want.
 Plus, making a mistake with your nest egg can be painful.

 How NextGen Wealth Helps with Roth Conversions

 At NextGen Wealth, we specialize in the transition into retirement.
-We work extensively with clients in the five years before retirement and then throughout retirement.
-Roth conversions are something we handle on a regular basis.
+We work extensively with clients who are 5 years from retirement and throughout retirement.
+Roth conversions are something we handle regularly.

-In practice, we use software to create a detailed plan of how we want to complete Roth conversions.
-However, we calculate how much each year and then complete conversions.
+When we take clients through our COLLAB™ Financial Planning Process, we use software to create a detailed Roth conversion strategy.
+Every year afterward, we use additional software to calculate how much to convert each year before completing conversions.
 We take great care to make sure we’re deliberate and precise when implementing a Roth conversion strategy.